Spleen and hypertension

 Tán and digestion

-The importance of a well-functioning spleen is clear.
+This explains the importance of a properly functioning spleen.
 It plays a decisive role in the quality of digestion.
-The same meal ingested by several people will not be digested in the same way by everyone, depending on the state of their spleen and, more generally, their yin/yang balance.
-If the spleen is functioning correctly, it will be able to assist in the elimination of excess food bolus.
+Thus, the same meal eaten by several people will not be digested in the same way by each person, depending on the state of their spleen and, more generally, their yin/yang balance.
+If the spleen is functioning properly, it can assist in the elimination of excess food.

-As the spleen’s role is to transform nutrients into Qi and Blood, it’s important that food is easy to digest.
-This limits the risk of poorly digested food stagnating and generating Tán.
+As the role of the spleen is to transform nutrients into Qi and Blood, it is important that food is easy to digest.
+This limits the risk of stagnation of poorly digested food, which can generate Tán.

-Finally, if the Spleen is functioning properly, Tán, even if produced, can be easily eliminated and will not be deposited in the blood.
-Tán is therefore always related to poor digestion or overeating.
+Finally, if the spleen is functioning properly, Tán, even if it is produced, can be easily eliminated and will not be deposited in the blood.
+Thus, Tán is always related to poor digestion or overeating.

 Preventing the formation of Tán

-This Tán is not only one of the causes of high blood pressure, but can also lodge in other parts of the body, notably the lungs.
-This can lead to coughing, bronchitis or asthma.
-Tán can also block the circulation of qi, generating stagnation, poor blood flow and pain.
-Finally, Tán can also cloud the mind, generating mental confusion, anxiety and depression.
+Tán is not only one of the causes of high blood pressure, but it can also lodge in other parts of the body, particularly the lungs.
+This can lead to coughing, bronchitis, or asthma.
+Tán can also block the flow of qi, causing stagnation, poor blood circulation, and pain.
+Finally, Tán can also disturb the mind and cause mental confusion, anxiety, and depression.

-As we’ve seen here, it’s essential to keep the spleen, and all the organs in general, in a good state of energetic balance.
-Chinese medicine provides the necessary rebalancing through acupuncture or herbal prescriptions.
-But patients must also take action to rebalance their lifestyle, particularly their diet (see below).
-They must also take care to live their emotions more effectively.
+As we have seen here, it is essential to maintain the spleen, and all of the organs in general, in a good state of energetic balance.
+Chinese medicine can restore the necessary balance through acupuncture or herbal prescriptions.
+However, patients must also take action to rebalance their lifestyle, particularly their diet (see below).
+They must also take care to manage their emotions better.

 Diet and Tán production